 - Parking permits may be transferred from one vehicle to another.

 Disabled Student Parking

 Physically disabled students who drive vehicles to campus must have a valid state-issued DMV placard or license plate.
 For these students, no parking permit is required.
 Disabled parking is available in student or staff lots.
-For further information, contact the Disability Resource Center at (650) 738-4280.
+For further information, contact the Educational Access Center at (650) 738-4280.

 The College allows auditing of courses with the exception of courses in programs that require special preparation and/or program admission on a limited basis.
 Students requesting to Audit a course and receive the California College Promise Grant (CCPG) are responsible to pay for fees and the CCPG will not be applied to the student account.

 An official transcript summarizing a student’s complete academic record of course work taken at Cañada College, College of San Mateo, and Skyline College will be sent directly to colleges, employers, and other agencies upon request by the student.
 Transcripts should be requested through WebSMART.
 Transcripts from high schools and other colleges will not be forwarded.
 The first two transcripts requested are free.
 There is a $5 fee for each transcript requested after the first two.
 For additional information, contact the Transcript Department in the Office of Admissions and Records at (650) 738-4255.